|Max. Amount||150 NZD|

 It goes without saying that the multiple award-winning Evolution Gaming is the conductor on the live-casino stage.
 The contributions for the sea of pokies titles falls under the umbrella of major game providers such as NetEnt, Play’n GO, Pragmatic Play, Quickspin, and Yggdrasil, to name a few.
 That TonyBet is game to let so many smaller brands enter the game providers’ den is a reflection of its commitment to providing a quality iGaming lounge on a contemporary virtual playground that is competing against long-established rivals.

 One software provider, Pragmatic Play, deserves a special mention, for the 35-title Drops & Wins catalogue on the TonyBet site.
-Whether TonyBet’s category falls into some timeline and is similar to tournaments on other marquee online casinos isn’t clear.
+Whether TonyBet’s category falls into some timeline and is similar to tournaments on other top online casinos isn’t clear.
 It appears to be a substitute for a progressive jackpot-type of element on its platform.
 We pushed and probed but couldn’t find any references to the Drops & Wins terms and conditions.

-Other online casino operators can learn from TonyBet’s loyalty programme.
+Other top online casino operators can learn from TonyBet’s loyalty programme.
 A click on “promotions” on its website landing page takes New Zealand gamblers to its VIP Programmes.
 It’s an east-to-grasp 30-step ladder that is automatically activated on making the first deposit.
 The lowest rung offers 10 free spins from as many points accrued to 100 free spins from 350 points at the sixth rung.
 Mustering 600 VIP points will entitle Kiwi gamblers a claim of $NZ8 from the No 7 rung.
 They can up the tempo to 500,000 points for $NZ8,000 at the 35-rung mark.
 From there the giddy heights of 10 million points will yield $NZ170,000 at the highest 30th rung.

 Throw in priority customer service, complimentary free chips, and free spins, as well as exclusive VIP offers for Kiwi players to recognise the importance of belonging to this loyalty programme.
 Every $NZ20 wager yields a point in the VIP equation.
 One hundred points can be exchanged for $NZ1.50.
 We advise New Zealanders to click on the terms & conditions drop-down arrow at the foot of the page to check out the time constraints on rewards as well as other factors such as wagering requirements and what pokies qualify for free spins.
 The Friday Reload is among several promotions TonyBet offers as sweeteners to Kiwis.

 The variety of codes shows TonyBet cares about Kiwis’ interests, not just within the shores of Aotearoa NZ but also the neighbours Australia.
 The sportsbook offers 36 different codes from mainstream sports that’ll make any Kiwi drool.
 In some respects, it’s an ideal platform for those punters who just want to have a flutter without becoming too overwhelmed with every bell and whistle on the interface.
-The notable omissions are field hockey, netball, and rugby league for this part of the world.
+The notable omissions are field hockey, netball, and rugby union, rugby league for this part of the world.
 Where TonyBet drops the ball cold is horse and hound racing.
 Zip.
 Funny that because Guoga lives in Victoria where the Melbourne Cup “stops two nations” as the biggest horse racing event in the Southern Hemisphere.

 Predicting all TonyBet’s selection of pre-match winners can make Kiwis eligible for the $NZ1,700 free bets.
 If you miss out on that, you can still claim a free bet if you nail 7-9 victors.